-A draft cormorant enticement plan is being developed.
-The purpose of the plan is to entice the cormorant colony, which roosts and nests on the crossbeams under the lower deck of the existing east span, to nesting platforms on the Skyway span of the new east span.
-The relocation of cormorants to the new platform may help minimize impacts to the colony during bridge dismantling.
-Caltrans will work with bird experts and regulatory agencies to further refine and finalize the plan prior to implementation.
+Caltrans is developing a Draft Cormorant Relocation Plan.
+The purpose of the plan is to entice the cormorant colony, which roosts and nests on the crossbeams under the lower deck of the existing bridge, to nesting platforms on the Skyway span of the new bridge.
+The relocation of cormorants to the new platforms may help minimize impacts to the colony during bridge dismantling.